Transient Elasticity -- A Unifying Framework for Thixotropy, Polymers, and Granular Media: Stress-Controlled Experiments

-Putting some yield stress fluid on a plane and tilting it slowly, the fluid will start flowing at the \textit{angle of stability}, where the shear stress breaches $\sigma^y$.
-Assuming $1/\tau=\lambda_1T_m$ and a long horizontal stretch of the critical elastic stress, the strain rate has to accelerate from zero to cut the critical line, in accordance to Eq.(\ref{eq51}), see Fig \ref{fig6}.
-And if the tilted plane is not long enough, one only observes acceleration~\cite{vicBifurc}, not the final steady state.
-Reversing the tilt, the flow will slow down, until it stops at the \textit{angle of repose}, given by the critical state, $\sigma=\sigma^e(\varepsilon^c)$.
-More specifically, when the tilt angle is decreased, so is the total stress, from $\sigma_i$ to $\sigma_f$.
-As $\varepsilon^e$ is much quicker to respond than $\dot\gamma$, cf.\,Sec.\ref{vibi}, the sequence is from $\sigma_i=K\varepsilon^c+\eta\dot\gamma_i$ to $\sigma_f=K\varepsilon^e+\eta\dot\gamma_i$ (with $\varepsilon^e<\varepsilon^c$), to $\sigma_f=K\varepsilon^c+\eta\dot\gamma_f$, as depicted by the second arrow in the left of Fig.\ref{fig5}.
-Evidently, the start and halt of flow occur at different tilting angles, with their values revealing crucial parameters.
+The tilted plane is a stress-controlled set-up well suited for verifying some results from the last two sections.
+Putting yield-stress fluid on a slowly tilting plane, the fluid will start flowing when the shear stress breaches the static yield-stress $\sigma^{\rm Y}$ (\textit{angle of stability}).
+Assuming $1/\tau=\lambda_1T_m$ and a long horizontal stretch of the critical elastic stress, as in Fig.\ref{fig1}, the strain rate has to accelerate from zero, in accordance to Eq.(\ref{eq51}), to cut the critical line, see Fig \ref{fig6}.
+And if the tilted plane is not long enough, one only observes the rate acceleration.
+Reversing the tilt, the flow will slow down, until it stops, (\textit{angle of repose}), $\v=0$, at the critical state, $\sigma^c=\sigma(\varepsilon^c)$, again as given by Eq.(\ref{eq51}), see~\cite{vicBifurc,vicBifurc2}.